 Close review of photos and coordination with parts lists is needed to determine if the submitted charges are truly related to the loss.
 Knowing the anatomy of both the fuel dispenser and the integration of the systems is imperative for all gas station losses in order to prevent overpayment of claims as the push for mandatory EMV compliance is closer to becoming a reality.

 The graph below demonstrates the increasing disparity in pricing for submitted proposals with upgrades and actual pricing without upgrades.

 From 2011 to 2016, the mean number of gas station equipment evaluations remained consistent for the equipment division.
 In 2017, we have noted an exponential increase in gas station claim reviews and the gap in pricing between proposed replacements and actual replacement values has doubled from 2016 to 2017.
-We expect this trend to continue as the deadline for EMV compliance has now been extended to 2020 for gas stations and further extensions will be unlikely.
+According to industry trade groups, Visa has extended to April 2021.
+Mastercard, Amex and Discover extensions are still unannounced.

 There are some instances when an upgrade is more cost effective.
 For example, stations with corporate backing are likely to receive significant discounts for EMV compliant equipment.
 Corporate discounts can reduce the cost of an upgraded dispenser to less than the cost of the closest like kind and quality replacement.
 Careful evaluation should ensure items like re-wiring are not included for EMV compliance, but because of the loss itself.